divalentino/ClusteringMusicSamples/README.md

 percussion.

-Given the relatively large sample library I've amassed, I figured I'd try applying $k$-means clustering to sort my large, messy collection of music samples into similar-sounding groups, to the point that I could draw up a given sound and find similar or complimentary sounds in my library.
+Given the relatively large sample library I've amassed, I figured I'd try applying k-means clustering to sort my large, messy collection of music samples into similar-sounding groups, to the point that I could draw up a given sound and find similar or complimentary sounds in my library.